 Use of Estimates and Assumptions

-The consolidated financial statements that are prepared in conformity with U.S. generally accepted accounting principles requires management to make estimates and assumptions that affect the reported amounts of assets and liabilities and disclosure of contingent assets and liabilities at the date of the financial statements and the reported amounts of expenses during the reporting period.
-Actual results could differ from those estimates.
+The preparation of the consolidated financial statements that are in conformity with U.S. generally accepted accounting principles requires management to make estimates and assumptions that affect the reported amounts of assets and liabilities and disclosure of contingent assets and liabilities at the date of the consolidated financial statements.

 Cash and cash equivalents

-The Company considers all cash on hand, cash in banks and all highly liquid debt instruments purchased with a maturity of three months or less to be cash and cash equivalents.
+The Company considers all cash on hand, cash in banks and all highly liquid debt instruments purchased with a maturity of three months at purchase or less to be cash and cash equivalents.
 At times, cash and cash equivalent balances at a limited number of banks and financial institutions may exceed insurable amounts.
+At September 30, 2018 the Company had $2,467,517 in excess of FDIC depository insurance coverage.
 The Company believes it mitigates its risks by depositing cash or investing in cash equivalents in major financial institutions.

-Cash held in escrow, in the name of the Company, is held by Sichenzia Ross Ference Kesner LLP (“Sichenzia”).
-The escrow account was established to hold the deposits from the sale of common stock.
+Cash held in escrow, in the name of the Company, is held by Sichenzia Ross Ference Kesner (“Sichenzia”).
+The escrow account was established to hold the deposits from the sale of common stock and hold funds for businesses under letters of intents to purchase.
 There are no restrictions on the funds held by Sichenzia on the Company’s behalf.

 Share based Compensation

 Compensation cost relating to share-based payment transactions (including the cost of all employee stock options) is required to be recognized in the consolidated financial statements and covers a wide range of share-based compensation arrangements including share options, restricted share plans, performance-based awards, share appreciation rights, and employee share purchase plans.
-That cost will be measured based on the estimated fair value of the equity or liability instruments issued.
-See Note 3.
+That cost is measured based on the estimated fair value of the equity or liability instruments issued.
+(See Note 3).

 Fair Value of Financial Instruments

 The carrying value of the Company’s current liabilities approximates fair value because of the short maturity of these instruments.
-Unless otherwise noted, it is management’s opinion the Company is not exposed to significant interest, currency or credit risks arising from these financial instruments.
+Unless otherwise noted, it is management’s opinion the Company is not exposed, except for cash balances in excess of the FDIC depository insurance coverage, to significant interest, currency or credit risks arising from these financial instruments.

-The Company will follow the accrual method of accounting for income taxes.
+The Company follows the accrual method of accounting for income taxes.
 Under this method, deferred income tax assets and liabilities are recognized for the estimated tax consequences attributable to differences between the financial statement carrying values and their respective income tax basis (temporary differences).
 The effect on the deferred income tax assets and liabilities of a change in tax rates is recognized in income in the period that includes the enactment date.
-The Company was organized under the laws of the Commonwealth of Puerto Rico, and therefore will be taxed at normal U.S. federal corporate income tax rates.
+The Company was organized under the laws of Nevada and therefore will be taxed at statutory U.S. federal corporate income tax rates.